 CSF worked hand-in-hand with Veeam® on its journey to the cloud.
 Embracing a cloud-first approach using joint solutions from Veeam and Microsoft saved significant time and reduced IT infrastructure management costs by 58 percent.

-CSF is taking advantage of the Veeam Availability Platform to decrease its total cost of ownership.
+CSF is taking advantage of the Veeam Cloud Data Management to decrease its total cost of ownership.
 The first solution deployed was Veeam Backup & Replication™.
 CSF configured its architecture to archive backups of 25 VMware vSphere virtual machines to Azure.

 “I had used Veeam at other jobs before I joined CSF, so I knew from experience that you sleep better at night when Veeam is protecting your data,” Thomson said.
 “I also knew from experience that Veeam is a massive timesaver because you can restore items from a backup in minutes.”

 Saving several minutes each day adds up quickly.
 The IT team saves more than one week each year thanks to fast and reliable data recovery.

 “That may not sound like a lot of time, but it’s a huge time savings for us,” Thomson said.
 “Extra time enables us to be proactive rather than reactive.
 Instead of spending hours restoring items after a software update goes wrong, we can spend that time meeting with our colleagues to see how IT can support future programming for scholars.”